-- 1. There are 21 class meetings scheduled for the 11 weeks of the Summer 2013 Semester.
-Eighteen of these meetings are devoted to class lectures and three devoted to examinations - two mid-terms and one final. - 2.
+- 1. There are 32 class meetings scheduled for the 17 weeks of the Spring 2016 Semester.
+Twenty nine of these meetings are devoted to in-class lectures, three devoted to examinations two mid-terms and one final. - 2.
 Your 100% attendance in lectures and labs is mandatory and required.
-This requirement will not be waived for any reason. - Mid-term examinations will be given on the 4th and 8th weeks, and will be two hour written exercises.
-The final examination will be given on the 11th week and will be a comprehensive written examination.
-NOTICE: The UTA registrar has demanded a firm, unforgivable final date (one calendar day after the last final examination date) for the submission of course grades from all instructors.
-Because of this rigid schedule, the date and time scheduled for the final examination (Tuesday August 13, 2013, 10:30 am to 12:30 pm) is fixed and will not be changed for any reason.
-Therefore, all students, without exception, must take the final examination at this time. - You are requested to turn off any and all communication devices while in the Lecture and the Recitation/Lab Sec-5. tions.
+This requirement will not be waived for any reason. - 3.
+There will be five to six homework assignments, usually given on two-week intervals.
+Each assignment requires about five to ten hours for completion.
+These assignments will be graded and will be included as part of your total course grade.
+Past experience has shown that students who spend the necessary time to work these assignments usually do quite well on the examinations.
+Solutions to homework problems will be e-mailed to all students by the end of the day the assignment is due.
+Homework turned in after the solutions have been sent out will not be counted and will receive a grade of zero. - 4.
+Mid-term examinations will be given on the 6th and 12th weeks, and will be one hour written exercises. - 5.
+The final examination will be given on Thursday, May 12, 2016 and will be a comprehensive written examination.
+NOTICE: The UTA registrar has demanded a firm, unforgivable final date (four calendar days after the last final examination date) for the submission of course grades from all instructors.
+Because of this rigid schedule, the date planned for the final examination (Thursday, May 12, 2016, 8:00 am to 10:30 am) is fixed and will not be changed for any reason.
+Therefore, all students, without exception, must take the final examination at this time. - 6.
+You are respectively requested to turn off any and all communication devices while in the Lecture/Lab Sections.
 Communication devices of any type are not allowed to be used on any and all exams.
 No exceptions.
-Calculators without communication capability are permitted. - 6.
+Calculators without communication capability are permitted. - 7.
 All examinations will be pencil, paper, and calculator exercises.
-All students will take these exams at the scheduled times in the classroom. - 7.
-There will be absolutely no late or make-up mid-term or final examination given unless a written request has been submitted to and approved by the instructor at least two weeks prior to the examination date.
+All students will take these exams at the scheduled times in the classroom. - 8.
+There will be absolutely no late or make-up mid-term examinations given unless a written request has been submitted to and approved by the instructor at least two weeks prior to the examination date.
 As a rule, make-up examinations are several orders of magnitude more difficult than examinations given on the scheduled dates.
-Please be advised that illness or any other absence on the examination date does not constitute a valid reason for a make-up examination. - There will be five to six homework assignments, usually given on one or two-week intervals.
-Each assignment requires about five to ten hours for completion.
-These assignments will be graded and will be included as part of your total course grade.
-Past experience has shown that students who spend the necessary time to work these assignments usually do quite well on the examinations.
-Solutions to homework problems will be e-mailed to all students by the end of the day the assignment is due.
-Homework turned in after the solutions have been sent out will not be counted and will receive a grade of zero. - 9.
-The total grade for this course is based upon the homework (HW), recitation/lab (LA), two mid-term exams (MTE1 and MTE2), and the final exam (FE) grades.
-The total grade is computed from
+Please be advised that illness or any other absence on the examination date does not constitute a valid reason for a make-up examination. - 9.
+NOTICE: Failure to take (either scheduled or approved make-up) any or all exams (mid-terms and final) will automatically result in a letter grade of 'F' for the course.
+You are required to take all exams. - 10.
+The total grade (T) for this course is based upon homework, recitation, two mid-term exams, and final exam grades.
+The total T is computed from